Why Publish on the Asset Store?

 - Create your publisher account at publisher.unity.com if you haven't already.

-- Fill in the draft listing: title, description (supports limited HTML), category, keywords, version, supported Unity versions, and price.
+- Fill in the draft listing: title, description, category, keywords, version, supported Unity versions, and price.

 - Upload a package preview video to YouTube and link it.
 Assets with videos consistently outsell those without.